-Randi Barrosis an award winning film editor and screenwriter.
-She is currently editing "Heaven Stood Still: The Life and Times of Willy DeVille," directed by Larry Locke.
-Recently, she edited the documentary, "Lives Well Lived," a film about aging by director, Sky Bergman, which was featured in festivals worldwide, the winner of several awards including the Heart of Gold Excellence Award at the Nevada City Film Festival.
-Before that, Randi co-edited the documentary, “Botso, The Teacher From Tblisi,” which was the Audience Award winner and a New York Times critics pick.
+Randi just completed editing the feature documentary, "Heaven Stood Still: The Life and Times of Willy DeVille," which premiered at London's Doc N Roll Festival in October 2022, the web series, "Snow on the Farm", and "Trusting Chloe," a comedy short that has won several awards and was nominated for Best Editing at the Paris Film Festival.
+Recently, she edited the PBS documentary, "Lives Well Lived," which was the winner of several awards including the Heart of Gold Excellence Award at the Nevada City Film Festival.
+Before that, Randi co-edited “Botso, The Teacher From Tblisi,” which was a five time Audience Award winner and a New York Times critics pick.